 j.
 Code statement.
 Provide a brief statement from each design team discipline member regarding the code requirements that relate to the site and occupancy use.
-For example, items such as, but not limited to: classification of construction and occupancy group(s), fire resistance requirements and general egress requirements, etc., would be prepared by the design team fire protection engineer. k.
-Preliminary concept phase cost estimates i.
+For example, items such as, but not limited to: classification of construction and occupancy group(s), fire resistance requirements and general egress requirements, etc., would be prepared by the design team fire protection engineer.

+k.
+Preliminary concept phase cost estimates

+i.
 Provide a UNIFORMAT cost estimate for each proposed design scheme submitted ii.
 Cost estimating must be in accordance with the P120 and Table A-1 in this document iii.
 Provide separate estimate for phased work, or bid alternates/options iv.
 Verify that each design scheme presented can be constructed within the project budget m.
-Preliminary energy analysis for compliance with the assigned energy goals for each architectural concept in accordance with Section A.6 n.
 Art in architecture statement.
 Provide statement of the lead designer's architectural design philosophy as exemplified by past building projects, including those that featured collaborations with artists, and will discuss way he or she can envision working with artists on the GSA project.
 Provide a summary of meetings with the Art in Architecture Panel.